openforcefield/openforcefield.org/content/community/news/science-updates/2021-05-19-wagner-blog-post.md

 Also, the complexity of our specific domain adds to the cost of code reviews.
-In theory, PR reviews are supposed to yield quick, useful feedback like
+In theory, PR reviews are supposed to yield quick, useful feedback like:

-| Nice work!
-Be sure to lowercase the user input before you evaluate whether it matches a known value :)
+&emsp; _Nice work!
+Be sure to lowercase the user input before you evaluate whether it matches a known value :)_

 or

-| here’s a safer parsing method that can handle Windows newline characters.
-Have a great day!
+&emsp; _Here’s a safer parsing method that can handle Windows newline characters.
+Have a great day!_

-Instead, there’s something mystical and confusing about the domain of chemistry that morphs these comments into
+Instead, there’s something mystical and confusing about the domain of chemistry that morphs these comments into:

-| Very cool!
-But you can’t just parse the first character of a PDB atom type to get the element because then you can’t tell the difference between S and Se in (seleno)methionine.
-Sorry about that, could you redo your last three weeks of work and add a test for MSE? :-/
+&emsp; _Very cool!
+But you can’t just parse the first character of a PDB atom type to get the element because then you can’t_
+&emsp; _tell the difference between S and Se in (seleno)methionine.
+Sorry about that, could you redo your last three weeks_
+&emsp; _of work and add a test for MSE? :-/_

-or a slurry of jargon, memes, and insults that reads like
+or a slurry of jargon, memes, and insults that reads like:

-| (blocking) meaningfully compare two connection tables without an aromaticity model you cannot.
-9-substituted fluorenes you must kekulize until your understand, padawan, otherwise fall for the lies of the stereocenter you shall
+&emsp; _(blocking) meaningfully compare two connection tables without an aromaticity model you cannot.
+9-substituted_
+&emsp; _fluorenes you must kekulize until your understand, padawan, otherwise fall for the lies of the stereocenter you shall_

 We even had a weird experimental phase where, inspired by the use of “DangerBot” in other repos to [randomly assign each PR a reviewer from the organization](https://about.gitlab.com/blog/2019/10/23/reviewer-roulette-one-year-on/), [we tried our hand at it](https://github.com/openforcefield/dangerbot/blob/master/Dangerfile).